IanEdwards99/nfcreader/README.rst

 --------
 Use case scenario for demonstrator application: Student access to venues.
 The aim was to provide better support for the CR95HF's use for the Raspberry Pi in Python3, via an API.
+A demonstrator application was created for showing the uses of the API for an access control use case: https://github.com/IanEdwards99/CR95HF_Demo_App

 Features
 --------